 - Have you made the maximum contribution to your employer-sponsored retirement plan and/or tax-deductible IRA?
 While variable annuities offer benefits these other retirement programs do not, it is more beneficial for you to contribute to these other retirement plans before investing in an annuity.
 Unlike an annuity, contributions to these other plans may be deducted immediately from your current taxes.

 - Are you in a high tax bracket?
 The higher your tax bracket, the more you will benefit from a variable annuity’s tax-deferred growth.

 - Are the insurance company and investment manager reliable?
 Your variable annuity is an investment of a lifetime.
 You should make sure the insurance company has a history of financial strength and that the investment company shows a track record of trustworthy long-term performance.

-Schedule a complimentary 90-minute appointment.
+Schedule a complimentary meeting or phone call.